Virginia Cavaliers men's squash

 The Virginia Cavaliers men's squash team is the intercollegiate men's squash team for the University of Virginia located in Charlottesville, Virginia.
-The team competes in the College Squash Association.
-The head coach of the team is Mark Allen.
+Founded at the University as a club sport in 2001, the team competes in the Mid-Atlantic Squash Conference within the College Squash Association.
+Based at the MacArthur Squash Center at Boar's Head Resort, the program is in the Power Five.
+Currently at the helm is head coach Mark Allen.